IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

    The input parameters are passed as a JSON object parameter to the `main` function.
 Notice how the `name` and `place` parameters are retrieved from the `params` object in this example.

-2. Update the `hello` action with the new source code.
+2. Update the `hello` action with the updated file.

    ```bash
    ibmcloud fn action update hello hello.js
    ```

-## Invoking action with parameters
+## Invoking an action with parameters

 When invoking actions through the command-line, parameter values can be passed as through explicit command-line parameters `—param` flag, the shorter `-p` flag or using an input file containing raw JSON.